amazon-archives/cloudwatch-logs-subscription-consumer/README.md

 [![Launch your Elasticsearch stack fed by CloudWatch Logs data](https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png)][launch-stack]

-You can view the CloudFormation template in: [configuration/cloudformation/cwl-elasticsearch.template][cfn-template]
+You can find the CloudFormation template in: [configuration/cloudformation/cwl-elasticsearch.template][cfn-template]

 **NOTE**: This template creates one or more Amazon EC2 instances, an Amazon Kinesis stream and an Elastic Load Balancer.
 You will be billed for the AWS resources used if you create a stack from this template.